Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 `alluxio.worker.network.async.cache.manager.threads.max` property.
 When large amounts of data are expected to be asynchronously cached concurrently, it may be helpful to increase this value to handle a higher workload.
+However, increase this number sparingly, as it will consume more CPU resources on the worker node as the number is increased.

 ## Client Tuning